Johan-Hennius/kit-wagstaff-tattoo/README.md

 - Change class based views to function based views to allow for simpler integration of messages

+## Issues
+- image not showing in my bookings.html
+- update booking function not recognising user.email_address from query set -update booking function needing form to be declared outside of if statement

 # Future Features
 - Newsletter subscription
 - Testimonials